legelisten/til/stat-prob/bayes-theorem.md

 Features here is _y_ and _z_.

-So as you can see here, even if you fond some trace of Big Foot, it does not make the chance to meet him greater!
+So as you can see here, even if you found some trace of Big Foot, it does not make the chance to meet him greater!

 The trick is to think about _y_ and _z_ as independent variables, so in this case we should imagine both universes: where we have Big Foot, and where we don't.